DasKeksNils/okayLBot/README.md

 |title   |/   |user   |0   |/   | / |
 |vanish| / | / | 0 | / | / |
 |viewer | / | user | 0 | / | shows viewercount |

+## Stay Hydrated Bot

+This module sends a "Stay Hydrated" message to all added channels.
+You can add a channel as mod (view commands).
+This message will sended all 30min (except offchats).